rummykhan/github-reader/README.md

 ## Caveats

-Since [Github Rate Limit Changes](https://developer.github.com/changes/2012-10-14-rate-limit-changes/) you may get exception for hourly rate limit reached.
+Since [Github has changed the api Rate Limit](https://developer.github.com/changes/2012-10-14-rate-limit-changes/) you may get exception for hourly rate limit reached.
 Then you need to [Register Github App](https://developer.github.com/apps/building-integrations/setting-up-and-registering-github-apps/registering-github-apps/) and add credentials in `config/github.php`.